Skip to main content

 About Cornalvo

-Cornalvo Natural Park protects a Mediterranean dehesa landscape surrounding the Roman-era Cornalvo reservoir in Badajoz province, Extremadura, encompassing approximately 11,601 hectares of open oak woodland, grassland, and the reservoir itself.
-The park is centered on one of the best-preserved Roman dams in the world, still functioning after nearly two thousand years, which creates a freshwater wetland of considerable ecological importance within the semi-arid landscape of central Extremadura.
-The dehesa ecosystem here represents the quintessential managed Mediterranean landscape where centuries of human silvopastoral practice have created a parkland of widely-spaced oaks over rich grassland.
+Cornalvo Natural Park protects a Mediterranean dehesa landscape surrounding the Roman-era Cornalvo reservoir in Badajoz province, Extremadura, encompassing 11,601 hectares of open oak woodland, grassland, and the reservoir itself.
+[1] The park is centered on one of the best-preserved Roman dams in the world, still functioning after nearly two thousand years, which creates a freshwater wetland of considerable ecological importance within the semi-arid landscape of central Extremadura.
+The dam is part of the Archaeological Ensemble of Mérida, a UNESCO World Heritage Site inscribed in 1993.
+[2] The dehesa ecosystem here represents the quintessential managed Mediterranean landscape where centuries of human silvopastoral practice have created a parkland of widely-spaced oaks over rich grassland.

 Wildlife Ecosystems

 The dehesa supports important populations of white stork nesting in the oak canopies, along with black kite, booted eagle, and lesser kestrel that exploit the open landscape for hunting.
-The reservoir attracts significant numbers of waterfowl during winter months including greylag geese, cranes, and various duck species, while breeding birds around the water include purple gallinule and little bittern.
-Mammals include red deer, wild boar, and the iconic Iberian lynx's potential prey species of rabbit, while the park lies within the movement range of declining vulture populations.
+[1] The reservoir attracts significant numbers of waterfowl during winter months including greylag geese, cranes, and various duck species, while breeding birds around the water include purple gallinule and little bittern.
+The park has been inventoried for over 250 vertebrate species and more than 175 bird species; the jarabugo (a critically endangered freshwater fish) and black stork are among the EU-listed threatened species.
+[1]

 Flora Ecosystems